 Who’s it for?
 Anyone suffering from dry skin, although it’s a great hydrating serum for all skin types.

-Why we love it: This serum is renowned for its ability to retain more than 1,000 times its weight in water within the cells of your skin.
+Why we love it: This serum, and its hyaluronic acid, is renowned for its ability to retain more than 1,000 times its weight in water within the cells of your skin.
 It penetrates into the skin’s deep layers, delivering long-lasting hydration, while the vitamin B5 leaves skin smooth, plump and youthful.

 How to use it: On clean skin, apply a few drops to the face in the morning and evening before using heavier oils and creams.